willhunt914/CAD/README.md

 ![Assembly](https://user-images.githubusercontent.com/71402974/197790905-c2627253-1b83-4d85-9b6f-ab82234299cb.png)

 ### Reflection
 I learned that when you are inserting hardware into a part you dont have to individually use mates and you can just select the 3 holes and then insert.
+I learned that if you hold shift when your cursor is over the right face it locks the mates.

 ## Branch_and_Merge
 The goal of this asignment was to create new branches and versions.